 Imagine what it’s like to be suddenly injured or ill.
 You or your family member calls 911.
 EMTs arrive and take you to the nearest ER or ED.
 You or someone in your family is given a lot of paperwork, including HIPAA notification.
 The doctors and nurses say you need an IV, MRI, EKG, and CT scan.
 And all this before being admitted to the ICU.

 Now replay this scenario and imagine being someone who seldom, if ever, interacts with the healthcare system.
 Maybe you also are new to this country and speak only a limited amount of English.
 Not only are you dealing with pain and uncertainty, but you also must try to comprehend an unfamiliar language filled with healthcare abbreviations and acronyms.

 While abbreviations and acronyms have their place as a form of shorthand, they can also lead to confusion.
-Based on an On Call article I wrote several years ago, here are some tips about how to communicate more clearly.
+Here are some tips about how to communicate more clearly.

 More ways to learn:

 - Health Literacy Out Loud podcast interview with Dean Schillinger, MD.
 “Talking About Jargon (HLOL #94).”

 - Osborne H. (2008).
 “Abbreviations, acronyms, and other healthcare shorthand.
 In other words,” On Call Magazine.
 Archived at http://www.healthliteracy.com/abbreviations-acronyms

 This month’s How-To Tip is adapted from the “Jargon, Acronyms, and Other Troublesome Words” chapter in Helen Osborne’s book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Third Edition.